(Roman) Catholic? Reformed? Protestant?

-Anglicanism, however, had a unique history that wreaks havoc on these neat labelling systems.
+Anglicanism, however, had a unique history that wreaks havoc on these neat labeling systems.

 For example, I have two portraits hanging on the wall in my study.
 One is a picture of Pope Gregory commissioning Augustine of Canterbury to go to England to establish communion between the Church in England and the catholic church.
 The other, next to it, is Archbishop Thomas Cranmer, first reformational Archbishop of Canterbury, and a father of the Reform movement.